ganshyamsharma/FIFO-Memory/README.md

 # FIFO
-Synthesizable verilog code for first in first out memory.
-The depth and width of fifo memory can be changed by adjusting the parameters **DEPTH** & **WIDTH** values.
+Synthesizable verilog code for first in first out type memory.
+The depth and width of memory can be changed by adjusting the values of parameters **DEPTH** & **WIDTH**.
 ## I/O Description
 - i_clk		: Input clock
 - i_rst_n	: Active low reset signal, reset the fifo read & write pointers to zero